If you want your hydrangeas to bloom big every year, you have to fertilize them at the right time.

 At this stage, you should use a fertilizer high in phosphorus.
 As I mentioned earlier, phosphorus is the nutrient that will lead to bigger and brighter blooms.

-Tip: In general, you should avoid fertilizing hydrangeas in the late Fall.
+Generally, you should avoid fertilizing hydrangeas in the late Fall.

 You should fertilize them when they are actively growing.
-So, fertilizer application at this stage is not recommended.
+So, fertilizer application at this stage is not recommended as hydrangeas prepare for dormancy.

 Mulch in Early Spring: